MichelV69/DU-xfer_unit_auto_balancer/README.md

 # Known Issues (this release)

   1. ***(FIXED)*** The time stamp is in raw seconds, and not human-friendly.
+  1. ***(TBFxd)*** The software is very "chatty" in the LUA channel.
+  1. ***(TBFxd)*** The more of these things there are, the less accurate they get because of polling lag forced by NQ.
+      1. Add a "success penalty" to force Balancers with fresh data to go to the back of the line.

 # Thanks To